 This option requires optional remote driver board kit.
-If using optional remote driver board it must be enabled by selecting "Yes".
-This tells controller to use remote CAT-5 port at rear of controller to communicate with driver board instead of board inside controller.
-The driver board in controller housing is still required to power controller and to communicate with remote driver board.
-The OptimizIR can be used in normal stand-alone mode just by turning off remote driver option.
+If using the optional remote driver board it must be enabled by selecting "Yes".
+This tells the controller to use remote CAT-5 port at rear of controller to communicate with driver board instead of board inside controller.
+The driver board in the controller housing is still required to power the controller and communicate with remote driver board.
+The OptimizIR 2.0 can be used in normal stand-alone mode just by turning off remote driver option.